PROCESS FOR NEW CONCEALED CARRY PERMIT

 - Handgun purchase permit application can be filled out online and then printed off and brought to the Sheriff’s Office Monday through Friday, 8 am and 4:30 pm.

 - A copy of your NC Drivers License or NC picture ID card and $5 cash per permit are required at time of application (MONEY IS NOT REFUNDABLE).

-- Permits must be picked up within 30 days of application date.
+- Permits must be picked up within 30 days from date of approval notification.

 DISQUALIFYING CRIMINAL OFFENSES

 - Come into the Sheriff’s office approximately 6 weeks before expiration date which appears on your card.

 - The cost of the renewal is $75.00.
 PLEASE BRING EXACTLY $75.00 CASH!
 This process usually takes 90 days.
 It is your responsibility to notify the Records Division of any name, address, or phone number changes that occur during the five years of your permit.

 - The hours for renewal will be 9:00am until 4:00pm, Monday through Friday.
 No appointment is necessary.
 Please allow at least 20 minutes for renewal process.
 If for some reason you are unable to come in during these times, please call our office, and we will try to work out a mutually agreeable time for you.

 An individual who has been adjudicated guilty of or received a prayer for judgment continued or suspended sentence for offenses constituting a misdemeanor as listed below, or other crimes of violence, is disqualified from obtaining a permit to carry a concealed handgun:

 THE DO’S AND DON’TS OF CARRYING A CONCEALED HANDGUN